Paul Ngauamo: Club career

 At the end of the 2014-2015 season, he signed for two seasons at Stade Montois in Pro D2.

 In 2017, he signed with SU Agen as a medical joker for Marc Barthomeuf.
 In January 2018, after strong performances, he extended his contract until the end of the season as an "extra player".
 In April of that same year, he further extended his commitment with the Agenais club until 2020.

 In January 2021, after extra-sporting incidents, he was released from his contract with Agen and immediately joined Castres Olympique.

-International
+International career

 Ngauamo played for the New Zealand national under-20 rugby union team in the 2010 IRB Junior World Championship.